wp-blocks/cf7-antispam/readme.txt

 But luckily, bots are limited by the fact that they don't use a real browser, they aren't stupid at all because the scammers who designed them aren't.
 Understanding how a bot "think" is the key to fool them!
 Scammers know very well how we defend our forms, they can even see the source code of the various plugins, so I ask you to report if they have found a way bypass this plugin filters on the WordPress forum.

-You can use [flamingo](https://wordpress.org/plugins/flamingo/) as spam manager and my personal advice to do it!
+Please install also [flamingo](https://wordpress.org/plugins/flamingo/) and it will turn into spam manager!
-Cf7a add some functionalities to Flamingo: it can be used as manager for the antispam system and when you mark an email as spam (or ham) this action will be submitted also to the b8 dictionary!
+Cf7A adds some functionalities to Flamingo: it can be used as manager for the antispam system and when you mark an email as spam (or ham) this action will be submitted also to the b8 dictionary!
 And if you already use flamingo?
 Even better!
 But before the activation of "Antispam for Contact Form 7" remember to add 'flamingo_message: "[your-message]"' to advanced settings (as you do for the other fields). in this way while activating this plugin activation all collected mail will be parsed and b8 will learn what is spam or not.
 So in this way you will start with a pre-trained algorithm. super cool!
 - On the right side of the flamingo inbound table there is a new column that show the level of spamminess